bgord/knowledge/README.md

 - Echo doesn't preserve whitespaces
 - Skip first n lines in tail
 - Grep match everything
+- Create a directory and cd to it

 ### [concepts](concepts.md)
 - How to correctly namespace things?